KOSASIH/PromoteOneself/README.md

 This plugin is compatible with the 'Vault' plugin and the 'PlayerPoints' plugin.
 There are currently no known compatibility issues.

 ## Versions:
-The current plugin version is Development_11.0.1.0.
-This is considered to be a pre-release version.
-The compiled .jar file can be found in the 'Jar' folder.
+The current plugin version is Development_11.0.1.2.
+Thie most recent 'released' version (in the 'release' section) (which is considered to be a pre-release version) is version Development_11.0.1.0.
+The most recently compiled .jar file can be found in the 'Jar' folder.
 When there is a full release, it will be found in both the 'Jar' folder and the 'releases' section.
 This plugin is designed to be run with Minecraft Spigot running versions between 1.7.x and 1.12.x.
 Most versions of Vault and PlayerPoints for these Spigot versions should work.
 Bugs found when running on the aforementioned Minecraft versions will be fixed.
 The plugin may still work with other versions but bugs will not necessarily be fixed.

 ## License:
 This plugin and its source code are released under a GNU GPL v3.0 license (see the LICENSE file for the full license).
 This plugin is copyright (c) aappleton3/aappleton8, 2018.